Our approach to the quality framework

 Further information is set out in the Roles and responsibilities for faculty staff involved in learning, teaching and postgraduate research student support.

 Faculties are required to operate within the University's regulatory and quality assurance framework.
 Local policies and practices can supplement those of the University but not supersede them.
 Operationalisation of University regulations, procedures and codes of practice works via faculty governance structures.

-Faculty Learning and Teaching Committees (FLTCs) report to the UEC via their Associate Dean (Education).
-Boards of Studies oversee individual programmes or clusters of programmes and the related Boards of Examiners and report into FLTCs.
+Faculty Education Committees (FECs) report to the UEC via their Associate Dean (Education).
+Boards of Studies oversee individual programmes or clusters of programmes and the related Boards of Examiners and report into FECs.
 Boards of Examiners also have a reporting line to SPACE.

 Faculty Research Degrees Committees (FRDCs) report to the Doctoral College Board (DCB) via their Associate Dean (Doctoral College).

-The strategic direction of the University is embodied in the Corporate Strategy: 2017-22 which sets out the University's mission and vision.
-In terms of learning and teaching this is translated in more detail in the Education Strategy: 2018-22 which dovetails with the Global Strategy: 2018-22.
+The strategic direction of the University is embodied in the The Surrey Advantage which sets out the University's mission and vision.
+In terms of learning and teaching this is translated in more detail in the Education Strategy which dovetails with the International Engagement Strategy.

 The Student Experience Strategy outlines the University's values and approach to working together, through our academic community and professional services, to ensure we achieve shared ambitions in all areas.

 QAA Quality Code